The 50 U.S. Cities With the Worst Air Quality

 David Coleman/iStock/Getty Images

 As Pennsylvania’s capital, Harrisburg is a manufacturing powerhouse.
 The steel, coal and food industries are booming in the city, along with the nearby Hershey’s chocolate manufacturing center.
-Harrisburg is sadly known for the Three Mile Island accident, a partial nuclear meltdown in 1979 that was the worst accident in American nuclear history.
+Harrisburg is sadly known for the Three Mile Island accident, a partial nuclear meltdown in 1979 that was the worst disaster in American nuclear history.
 The toxic problems continue, as the city is often covered in brown-tinged smog.
-Local news site PennLive says of the issues, “Much of the area’s problem is attributed to its high concentration of trucking businesses and the presence of Interstate 81 and the Pennsylvania Turnpike and the traffic they bring.
+Local news site PennLive says of the issues: “Much of the area’s problem is attributed to its high concentration of trucking businesses and the presence of Interstate 81 and the Pennsylvania Turnpike and the traffic they bring.
 There’s also a coal-fired power plant near York Haven in York County.
 Local experts have also said the region is greatly impacted by power plants in other areas.”
-It seems that regulating the manufacturing industry is key to improving Harrisburg’s air quality.
+It seems that regulating the manufacturing industry is key to improving air quality in the Harrisburg, York and Lebanon area of Pennsylvania.

 Learn more about visiting Harrisburg, Pennsylvania.